awpadilha/awpadilha/README.md

 I'm an electrical engineer specialized in medical devices.

-Certified Tech Developer Student by Digital House.
+Certified Tech Developer by Digital House.

 Studying a full-stack developer career aiming to frontend specialization.